-When buying a new multi gym, there is point when you narrowed down the decision to two models but simply can't make up your mind about which one to get.
-The specs are good, you like the way the machines look, they are also within the price range you set originally...both home gyms look ideal and you just can't make up your mind.
+When buying a new multi-gym, there is a point when you narrow down the decision to two models but simply can't make up your mind about which one to get.
+The specs are good, you like the way the machines look, and they are also within the price range you set originally...both home gyms look ideal, and you just can't make up your mind.
 If the decision is between the Bowflex Xtreme 2 SE and NordicTrack Fusion CST, this article might help you in making the right call.
-Read on to find out which one of the two is the best multi gym for you.
+Read on to find out which one of the two is the best multi-gym for you.

-Before you buy either, though, please consider these seven things before buying a new multi gym for home in the first place and learn more about the difference between multi gyms and power racks here: multi gym vs power rack.
-You might also want to think about getting a Vaha Interactive Fitness Mirror instead of a multi gym.
+Before you buy either, though, please consider these seven things before buying a multi-gym in the first place and learn more about the difference between multi-gyms and power racks here: multi gym vs power rack.
+You might also want to think about getting a Vaha Interactive Fitness Mirror instead of a multi-gym.

-The NordicTrack Fusion CST has a different approach to the Bowflex: it uses magnetic resistance which is even quieter than the Xtreme 2 SE's Power Rods, if it's even possible.
-Fusion CST tower has high, mid, low and extended low pulleys and can adjust these individually based on the workout you're streaming through iFit, NordicTracks workout library.
+The NordicTrack Fusion CST has a different approach to the Bowflex: it uses magnetic resistance, which is even quieter than the Xtreme 2 SE's Power Rods if it's even possible.
+Fusion CST tower has high, mid, low and extended low pulleys and can adjust these individuals based on the workout you're streaming through iFit, NordicTracks workout library.

-There is 20 resistance levels and you can also adjust the the pulleys individually with the on-screen sliders.
+There are 20 resistance levels, and you can also adjust the pulleys individually with the on-screen sliders.
 The resistance levels will also automatically adjust based on the workout you're streaming.
 Talking about screens: the Fusion CST setup includes a Portal 10i HD touchscreen tablet on which the aforementioned workouts can be watched.
 You can track heart rate levels with the included iFit Bluetooth Chest Strap.

-Please do bear in mind that the NordicTrack Fusion CST is huge: boxed weight is a staggering 460 lbs / 210 kg and product itself weighs a hefty 350 lbs / 160 kg.
-You won't be lifting this yourself for sure.
+Please do bear in mind that the NordicTrack Fusion CST is huge: boxed weight is a staggering 460 lbs / 210 kg, and the product itself weighs a hefty 350 lbs / 160 kg.
+You won't be lifting this yourself, for sure.

 Thanks to the straightforward shape of the Bowflex Xtreme 2 SE, working out with the multi gym is a familiar experience.
 To adjust resistance, you'll need to attach as many rods as you need and use the handles just like you would if you worked out with any ol' multi gyms.
 You might miss the sound the weight stack makes when you let go of the weights too early, but that's all you're missing out here, really.